-Here are some commonly asked questions about release back to the wild criterias at The Marine Mammal Center.
+Here are some commonly asked questions about release back to the wild criteria at The Marine Mammal Center.

 1. Does the Center release animals at the location from which they were rescued?